project-sunbird/project-sunbird.github.io/pages/features-documentation/contenteditor.md

 ---
 ## Overview

 Sunbird houses a wide variety of content.
 Users can can create content on Sunbird or upload content created offline.

-For more details on uploading conntent, created offine, refer <a href="features-documentation/upload" target="_blank">Uploading Content</a>
+**Note:** For details on uploading content that is created offine, refer <a href="features-documentation/upload" target="_blank">Uploading Content</a>

-Resources  are the simplest/smallest unit of content that can be created by any user on Sunbird using the inbuilt content editor.
+A user with content creation rights can use Sunbird's inbuilt content editor to create **Resources** that are Sunbird's simplest or smallest unit of content.

-The various categories of resources that can be created on Sunbird include:
+You can create the following categories of resources on Sunbird:

 - Experiment
 - Learn